Part 1: An Overview of Our Recommended Workflow

 Terraform Cloud's main unit of organization is a workspace.
 A workspace is a collection of everything Terraform needs to run: a Terraform configuration (usually from a VCS repo), values for that configuration's variables, and state data to keep track of operations between runs.

-In Terraform open source, a workspace is just an independent state file on the local disk.
+In Terraform Community edition, a workspace is an independent state file on the local disk.
 In Terraform Cloud, they're persistent shared resources; you can assign them their own access controls, monitor their run states, and more.

 Workspaces are Terraform Cloud's primary tool for delegating control, which means their structure should match your organizational permissions structure.
 The best approach is to use one workspace for each environment of a given infrastructure component.
 Or in other words, Terraform configurations * environments = workspaces.